A deep solver for BSDEs with jumps: Numerical results

 where $k\in\mathbb{R^+}$ is the strike price and $(x)^+=\max(x,0)$.
 Thanks to the Markov property of the process $X$ we can write $Y_t = u(t,X_t)$, where $u$ solves the following PIDE:

 Therefore, the related BSDE is

 where, from the Feynman-Kac representation formula we also have $Z_t = u_x(t,X_{t^-})\sigma X_{t^-}$ and $U_t(z)=u(t,X_{t^-}e^z)-u(t,X_{t^-})$.

-Our goal is to estimate the value $Y_0$ using the deep solver and compare it with a standard Monte Carlo simulation.
-We set $X_0=1$, $k=0.9$, $r=0.04$, $\sigma=0.25$, $\lambda=0.3$, $\mu_J=0.5$, $\sigma_J=0.25$.
-For the numerical scheme, we use $M=40$ time steps and $8000$ iterations for the optimization for ANNs with $2$ hidden layers each one with $\upsilon = d+1=21$ nodes.
-The batch size is equal to 64.
-The deep solver results are reported in Table \ref{tab:CallRes} and Figure \ref{fig:CallRes} while the Monte Carlo result is $Y_0^{mc}=0.251$.
+We aim to accurately approximate the paths of the option price by using the deep solver and compare them with the semi-analytical solution presented in \cite{merton1976option}. {We set $X_0=1$, $k=0.9$, $r=0.05$, $\sigma=0.25$, $\lambda=0.3$, $\mu_J=0.5$, $\sigma_J=0.25$.
+For the numerical scheme, we use $M=40$ time steps and $10,000$ batch iterations with batch size $2^{10}=1024$.
+We use ANNs with $2$ hidden layers each one with $\upsilon = 10$ nodes.
+The numerical results are reported in Table \ref{tab:CallRes} and Figure \ref{fig:CallRes}.
+As a reference, the semi-analytic initial value is given by $Y_0=0.2273$.

-As in the previous case, the loss function decreases rapidly and the fitted $Y_0$ provides a good approximation after only $2000$ iterations.
-Finally, the initial valued obtained using the deep solver is very close to the value resulting from Monte Carlo approach; the error is only $0.46\%$.
+Figure \ref{fig:CallRes} provides a pathwise comparison of the semi-analytical solution (dotted line) against the approximation provided by the solver.
+On a path by path basis, the solver provides a good approximation.
+We remark that the quality decreases when the semi-analytical price is close to zero: in such cases we see that the path predicted by the solver can become negative.
+This is a common issue which typically arises in deep BSDE methods which relies on an Euler--Maruyama approximation of the $Y-$component.
+The problem can become more pronounced in the presence of jumps, as large negative jumps can cause the approximate solution to jump into negative territory.}

+\begin{remark} Clearly, $Y_0$ could be accurately approximated via a Monte Carlo method in significantly less time (even in high-dimensional problems) than our algorithms.
+However, the comparison is not fair since our method approximates the solution of the PIDE along the stochastic paths $(t,X_t)_{t\in[0,T]}$ and not only at $(0,x)$.
+Pathwise approximate solutions could be obtained via the Monte Carlo method by resorting to nested simulations, which are notoriously expensive. \end{remark}